-The Company is authorized to issue 70,000,000 shares of Preferred Stock.
+The Company is authorized to issue 50,000,000 shares of Preferred Stock.
+The stockholders of the Company will vote on a proposal at the Company's 1997 annual meeting of stockholders to approve an amendment to the Charter to increase the authorized shares of Preferred Stock from 50,000,000 to 70,000,000 shares.
 The Company's Board of Directors may establish, without stockholder approval, one or more classes or series of Preferred Stock having the number of shares, designations, relative voting rights, dividend rates, liquidation and other rights, preferences and limitations that the Board of Directors may designate.
 The Company believes that this power to issue Preferred Stock will provide flexibility in connection with possible corporate transactions.
 The issuance of Preferred Stock, however, could adversely affect the voting power of holders of Common Stock and restrict their rights to receive payments upon liquidation of the Company.
 It could also have the effect of delaying, deferring or preventing a change in control of the Company.